 - Biografisch Portaal van Nederland – a portal to several biographical dictionaries, including for example Dutch artists; there is a useful links collection; see also the bio-bibliographies of Dutch humanists (only in Dutch)

-- Nederlands Instituut voor Rechtshistorische Documentatie (NCRD), Den Haag - with the database for legal iconography – only for cardholders of the Royal Library and subscribing libraries; however, some 12,000 images are since 2012 accessible at the Memory of the Netherlands portal
+- Nederlands Instituut voor Rechtshistorische Documentatie (NCRD), Den Haag – with the database for legal iconography – only for cardholders of the Royal Library and subscribing libraries; however, some 12,000 images are since 2012 accessible at the Memory of the Netherlands portal for Dutch cultural heritage

 - Institute for Dutch History, The Hague – with digitized versions of many editions